wger-project/wger/README.md

     docker run -ti --name wger.apache --publish 8000:80 wger/apache
 ```

-Then just open <http://localhost:8000> and log in as **admin**, password **adminadmin**
+Then just open <http://localhost:8000> and log in as **admin**, with the password **adminadmin**

 Please note that this image will overwrite your data when you pull a new version,
-it is only intended as an easy to setup demo
+it is only intended as an easy to set up demo

 ### Development version

 #### Docker

-We provide a docker compose file that sets everything up for development and
+A Docker compose file sets everything up for development and
 persists the database on a volume.
 From the root folder just call

 ````shell script